 The Surface Spectral Albedo (SURFSPECALB) value-added product (VAP) creates a near-continuous best estimate of broadband and narrowband downwelling irradiance, upwelling irradiances, and surface albedo using the multifilter radiometers (MFRs) on the 10-m and 60-m towers and the multifilter rotating shadowband radiometers (MFRSRs) at the Southern Great Plains (SGP) Central Facility.
 Using these best-estimate values and an algorithm developed by Dr. Eli Mlawer, the VAP identifies the dominant observed surface type for each day at each tower and then extrapolates the 6-channel narrowband MFR albedo values to high spectral resolution at one-minute temporal resolution.
 Quality control flags are included on all of the output irradiance and albedo values.
 The methodology for estimating the high spectral resolution albedo is described in McFarlane et al. 2011.

-Data from January 2004 onwards at SGP have been processed and are available at the archive.
+Data from January 2004 onwards at SGP have been processed and are available at the ARM Data Center.
 Future data will be operationally processed on a monthly basis.
 Historical data from 2001 to 2003 at SGP will be processed once the sgpirt25mC1.b1 datastream has been reprocessed.

 For more information, see the SURFSPECALB VAP report.